Skip to main content

 The schemes have been founded on the principle that a minimum level of qualifications, experience and continuing professional development are required to carry out professional engineering services.
 The AIRAH Professional Engineer Register accreditation scheme has been developed to meet these requirements.

-AIRAH is an approved assessor for the RPEQ scheme.
+AIRAH is an approved assessor for the ACT, QLD, VIC and WA, professional Mechanical Engineer - Building, registration schemes.

 How long does it take to become accredited on the APER?